 Black Art Futures Fund (BAFF) is a collective of emerging philanthropists promoting the elevation and preservation of Black arts & culture.
 Through grant making, board-matching, and organization-to-donor cultivation, BAFF seeks to amplify and strengthen the future of Black art.
 Inquire about funding or make a donation.

 The COVID-19 Protest Relief Fund is a fundraising campaign established to assist individuals who contract COVID-19 while protesting, and helps those who incur protest related injuries.
 Proceeds support: Testing in relation to COVID-19; Treatment/hospital bills related to COVID-19; Injuries obtained while protesting; and, Bail relief and/or court expenses for protestors.
 The fund is currently accepting donations; distrubtions to affected individuals will be made soon.
+See their website for more information.

 The Emergency Release Fund provides bail funds to assist trans individuals in attaining their freedom.
 In response to COVID-19, the fund has expanded their mission to raise and post bail for pretrial medically vulnerable individuals and anyone who identifies as LGBTQ.
 Learn about requesting bail funds or getting involved.